Lori-ml/Disaster-Response-App/README.md

 ## Local run

-Following commands need to be in project's root directory
+Following commands need to be run in project's root directory

 1. Run ETL pipeline that cleans data and stores them in a SQLite database.
 ```bash